spockframework/spock/docs/data_driven_testing.rst

 Syntactic Variations
 --------------------

 The previous code can be tweaked in a few ways.
-First, since the ``where`` block already declares all data variables, the method parameters can be omitted. [#methodParameters]_.
+First, since the ``where:`` block already declares all data variables, the method parameters can be omitted. [#methodParameters]_.
 Second, inputs and expected outputs can be separated with a double pipe symbol (``||``) to visually set them apart.
 With this, the code becomes::